Sherman Booth

-Sherman Miller Booth (September 25, 1812 – August 10, 1904) was an abolitionist, editor and politician in Wisconsin, and was instrumental in forming the Liberty Party, the Free Soil Party and the Republican Party.
-He became known nationally after helping instigate a jailbreak for a runaway slave in violation of the Fugitive Slave Act.
+Sherman Miller Booth (September 25, 1812 – August 10, 1904) was an American abolitionist activist, newspaper editor, and politician in Wisconsin.
+He was instrumental in forming the Liberty Party in 1840, the Free Soil Party in 1848, and finally the Republican Party in 1854.
+He became known nationally after instigating and leading a mob to break into the Milwaukee County jail to liberate Joshua Glover, who had been imprisoned under the Fugitive Slave Act of 1850.
+He was then arrested for his part in the affair and became the focal point of six years of legal struggle between the Wisconsin Supreme Court and the United States Supreme Court in the cases of Ableman v.
+Booth, culminating in his pardon by President James Buchanan in 1861.

 Early life and education

 Born in Davenport, New York, he was raised in an area of western New York known for various religious and reform movements.
 His father was against slavery.
 He attended and later taught at nearby Jefferson Academy for several years, alternating between teaching and farming.
 By 1837 he was a traveling speaker and organizer for the New York Temperance Society.
 He earned a reputation as a persuasive and booming orator.
 In 1838 he began attending Yale University and proved an exceptional student.
 He repeatedly declined financial aid, choosing instead to support himself with his continued teaching.

 In 1839 he was hired with other Yale students to teach English to the imprisoned Africans who had taken over the slave ship Amistad.
 He continued to teach the Africans after they were successfully freed by the U.S. Supreme Court.
 His involvement in the case led him to join the wider abolition movement.